leeharry92/ssol_microservices/students_service/README.md

 <br />
 ### 1. Things to note before beginning:

 In order to implement sharding my last names, three instance of the services need to be instantiated, each connected to a different database.
-The databases are sharded by last names in the following way:
+The databases are sharded by uni's in the following way:

 * students_service_1: A-H
 * students_service_2: I-Q